tanakafwd/mermaid-diagram-renderer/README.md

 ## Features

-- The extension renders mermaid code blocks without sending the mermaid code to non-GitHub services, which is suitable for private repositories and corporate data.
+- The extension renders mermaid code blocks without sending the mermaid code to non-GitHub services, which is suitable for private repositories.
 - The embedded mermaid version: (mermaid@8.13.5)

 ## Usage example